Defensive Driving Class

 You are eligible if you meet all of the following criteria:

-- You have not attended a Defensive Driving Class within 12 months from the date of your last violation for which you were authorized to attend a defensive driving school.
+- You have not attended a Defensive Driving School within 12 months from the date of your last violation for which you were authorized to attend a defensive driving school.

-- A violation code on your complaint matches one that is listed in the “Violations Eligible for Defensive Driving Program” section on the Fine Schedule.
+- A violation code on your complaint matches one that is listed in the “Violations Eligible for Defensive Driving Program” section on the Bond Card (PDF).